Choose the right outlet repair branch

 Why did one outlet stop working while the others still work?

-A single dead outlet is often a failed receptacle, a loose connection in that box, or a switched outlet that was turned off.
+A single dead outlet is often a failed receptacle, a loose connection in that box, a switched outlet that was turned off, or one half of a split receptacle.
 It can also be downstream of a tripped GFCI even if that GFCI is in another room.

 Can a bad outlet trip a breaker?